The Best Four Tricks That Will Keep You Organized For Good

-In the image at the top of this post, you'll see the end result of this step.
+In the post's main image, you'll see the end result of this step.
 One binder at at time, I've purged the pages that are neither necessary nor the "best of..." and scanned what's left.
 I still have more binders to go through, but I'll take that stack of discs over an expensive collection of binders any day.
 Take the time to set up next year's folders now so that you are ready to go before school begins.
 If you don't have access to a scanner during the summer, you can still sort through your paper resources and label categories now.

 4. Don't recreate the wheel.
 I'm preaching to myself here.
 I'm fiercely independent and just a little picky about the resources I use.
 And not just in the classroom, but throughout my day.
 If a teammate gave me a resource to use in a lesson, and I didn't like the font she used, I recreated the whole thing myself totally negating the point of sharing resources in the first place.
 I admit it - it's ridiculous.
 I have a problem, I know.